 The Planning Unit administers the Water Quality Certification Program in accordance with Section 401 of the Clean Water Act.
 This program evaluates applications for federal permits and licenses that involve a discharge to waters of the state and determines whether the proposed activity complies with Title 117 - Nebraska Surface Water Quality Standards.
 If the activity is likely to violate the standards, conditions for complying with the standards will be issued with the certification, or certification will be denied.
 The U.S. Army Corps of Engineers Section 404 Dredge and Fill Permits and Federal Energy Regulatory Commission licenses are examples of federal regulatory programs that require State Water Quality Certification before federal permits or licenses can be issued.
-Three hundred eighteen Section 404 permit reviews were conducted during FY2010.
+The Department reviewed 384 Section 404 permit applications during FY2011.